Allocating Risk in Real Estate Leases: Contractual Indemnities, Additional Insured Endorsements, Subrogation Waivers

 - How can counsel ensure that contractually required AI coverage is satisfied by the named insured's policy?

-- How have the ISO's 2013 revisions to AI endorsements narrowed the scope of coverage for AIs?
+- How have the prior ISO's revisions to AI endorsements narrowed the scope of coverage for AIs?

 - How can counsel draft subrogation waivers that protect both landlords and tenants?